gdbc/CII/README.md

 * For the purposes of this how to we’re creating a “dev”, “uat” and “prd” environment, so lets create the two extra environments.
    * `mkdir -p /etc/puppet/environments/{7_uat,7_prd}/{modules,manifests}`
 * <b>NB:</b> You should go back and use clone-create-repo-group.sh to create the Pulp repo group if the environment is newer than the ones created.
 See Pulp Server section. <- this should be done first
+* Now that we're finished the 7_dev or dev environment we can clone this to the 7_uat and 7_prd.
+Change the SERVER, USER and PASS variables in clone-os-hg.py
+	Make sure the part of the name matches the environment:
+            Create the uat env from dev:
+	./clone-os-hg.py hg-7_dev hg-7_uat
+            Create the prd env from dev:
+           	./clone-os-hg.py hg-7_dev hg-7_prd